The Real Tuesday Weld: X-Ray Audio

 In 2014, Coates launched The X-Ray Audio Project, an initiative to provide a resource of information about "Roentgenizdat" Soviet bootleg recordings of forbidden music made on used X-rays in the 1940s and 1950s.
 The project archives visual images, information, audio recordings and interviews made during travels in Russia with photographer Paul Heartfield as the basis for a book X-Ray Audio: The Strange Story of Soviet Music on the Bone published in November 2015 by Strange Attractor Press.

 The pair have made a short documentary film X-Ray Audio – The Documentary with UK organisation The Vinyl Factory and the longer form Roentgenizdat which was awarded the best documentary prize at the London Russian Film Festival in 2017.

 They hold multimedia events where Coates tells the story of the Soviet bootleggers and they cut new X-ray records from live performances as a demonstration of the process involved in the UK, US and Europe, working with various musicians including Thurston Moore, Marc Almond and Barry Adamson.
-Coates delivered a talk on the project at TEDx in Krakow in June 2015.
+Coates delivered a talk on the project at TEDx in Kraków in June 2015.

 The project has become a major touring exhibition showing in London, Belfast and Newcastle, County Down (Northern Ireland), Trieste, Moscow, St Petersburg, Tel Aviv and Tokyo.

 In March 2019, as The Bureau of Lost Culture, Coates and Heartfield cut audio by Massive Attack, Jonsi, Noam Chomsky amongst others onto X-ray for "The Library of Dangerous Thoughts" project by the University of the Underground.